alvarocia/JOPT/README.md

 ## License

-JOPT is licensed under the MIT License.
+JOPT is licensed under the GPL License.

 ## Contact